 Elena Zhai is a junior majoring in International Relations Global Economy and French.
 She is from Shanghai and is interested in the political and economic affairs of China.
 She studied aboard for a summer in France, during which she took classes on European history and policy making regarding the integration process of the European Union.
 On campus, she is also currently a member of Ascend USC.
 Her special area of interest includes human rights, economic policies as well as sustainable environment development.

-Madeleine Nations is a junior majoring in Central European Studies with a minor in Cultural Diplomacy.
+Madeleine Nations is a senior majoring in Central European Studies with a minor in Cultural Diplomacy.
 She has grown up around the world and currently lives in Naples, Italy.
 Her degree focuses on the studies of Russia, Germany, and Poland.
 Madeleine’s interests in NATO, the European Union, and military alliances stem from her background in NROTC and growing up in a Navy family.
 On campus, she is involved with the Teaching International Relations Program and is a research assistant for the Center for Innovation on Veterans and Navy Families.

 Ngai was born and raised in Hong Kong, a curious fusion where the East meets the West.
 She also loves reading the news, all of which led her to study Journalism and International Relations and the Global Economy at USC.
 Having grown up there, Ngai is especially interested in the East Asia region, and is currently working on her Mandarin and Japanese.
 On campus, she also writes for Trojans 360, US-China Today, and the Global City desk at Annenberg Media.

-Shreyas is a freshman coming from Dubai, UAE, and is double-majoring in International Relations and Economics, and minoring in screenwriting.
+Shreyas is a sophomore coming from Dubai, UAE, and is double-majoring in International Relations and Economics, and minoring in screenwriting.
 He has previously worked with the youth-focused news outlet, Balance the Ballot, as a writer and editor, and is also starting his own editorial-focused website.
 On campus, Shreyas is involved with Model UN, the Trojan Investing Society, and more.
 His interests are primarily in Middle East and South American diplomacy, macroeconomic issues, and the United Nations, where he hopes to work someday.